AI/ML, Streaming Architecture, Feature Engineering

 Challenges:

-Use cases: Ad click prediction, content ranking where patterns shift rapidly
+Use cases: Ad click prediction, content ranking where patterns shift rapidly, real-time recommendations, dynamic pricing

 A/B Testing and Shadow Deployment